code-saturne/code_saturne/docs/doxygen/developer_guide/coding_style.md

 - Does not allow direct mapping of structures with allocated arrays...
 - See \ref field.f90, \ref cs_field.c,  and \ref cs_c_bindings.f90 for simple
   examples, \ref cs_turbulence_model.c for others.
-  -  This will probably make to want to abandon Fortran
+  -  This will probably make youo want to abandon Fortran

+Fortran constructs which do not map easily to C using these bindings should be avoided.

 Migration from Fortran to C
 ---------------------------